Values not committed to actors

 It doesn't really fit the scenario you're seeing since the Commit button action seems to take place (dialog closes), but I'm wondering if something in our code e.g. relies on mouseReleased events while another part relies on mouseClicked.
 You might be able to (in)validate this theory by pressing and releasing extremely carefully (exact same pixel) on the Confirm button.

-#8 Updated by Ian Ian almost 7 years ago
+#8 Updated by Ian Ian about 7 years ago

 There seams something to it.